gateio/gateapi-php/docs/Api/WalletApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$associate_array['currency_pair'] = 'BTC_USDT'; // string | Specify a currency pair to retrieve precise fee rate  This field is optional.
-In most cases, the fee rate is identical among all currency pairs
+$associate_array['currency_pair'] = 'BTC_USDT'; // string | Specify currency pair to get more accurate fee settings.
+This field is optional.
+Usually fee settings are the same for all currency pairs.
-$associate_array['settle'] = 'BTC'; // string | Specify the settlement currency of the contract to get more accurate rate settings  This field is optional.
-Generally, the rate settings for all settlement currencies are the same.
+$associate_array['settle'] = 'BTC'; // string | Specify the settlement currency of the contract to get more accurate fee settings.
+This field is optional.
+Generally, the fee settings for all settlement currencies are the same.

 try {
     $result = $apiInstance->getTradeFee($associate_array);